threefoldfoundation/www_threefold_io/content/blog/transformative_impact_summit/index.md

 <br/>

 What resulted was a commitment to do our part in bringing these types of conversations to the African continent.
 ThreeFold partnered with Niklas Anzinger to create the [Africa Regenerative Cities Summit](https://lu.ma/zanzibar_regen) last July and did a follow-up event last November.
 We’ve hosted and participated in other smaller events in Zanzibar and nearby Dar Es Salaam.
-And now Elliott has brought the second Transformative Impact Summit to Zanzibar.
-(Not to mention the team who put together [Zanzalu](https://zanzalu.super.site/), a direct extension of last year’s Zuzalu.)
+Now, Elliott has brought the second Transformative Impact Summit to Zanzibar.
+(And we'd be remiss not to mention the team who put together and hosted [Zanzalu](https://zanzalu.super.site/), a direct spin-off / extension of last year’s Zuzalu.)

 ### **ThreeFold at Transformative Impact Summit**